NVIDIA/cccl/docs/thrust/submitting_a_pr.rst

 Edit, Build, Test, Repeat
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Once the topic branch is created, you’re all set to start working on
+Once the topic branch is created, you're all set to start working on
 Thrust code.
 Make some changes, then build and test them:

 .. code:: bash